MicrosoftDocs/azure-docs/articles/service-fabric/concepts-app-resource-model.md

 ---
-title: Service Fabric Application Resource Model  | Microsoft Docs
+title: Service Fabric application resource model  | Microsoft Docs
 description: This article is an overview of managing a Service Fabric application with Azure Resource Manager
 services: service-fabric
 author: athinanthny